United States to Morocco

 - Data shipments require an invoice with the value of the CD-ROM or disk only.

-- For medicine for personal use in Morocco, the consignee must provide a prescription from a Moroccan doctor to present to customs.
+- For medicine for personal use in Morocco, the consignee must present a prescription from a Moroccan doctor to customs.

 - Shipments of newspapers are subject to censorship.